Aidan Southall

-Aidan Southall (11 September 1920 – 17 May 2009) was a British cultural anthropologist recognised for his fieldwork in urban settings in post-war Africa.
+Aidan William Southall (11 September 1920 – 17 May 2009) was a British cultural anthropologist recognised for his fieldwork in urban settings in post-war Africa.
 Often identified as a pioneer in the study of African cities, Southall is said to have played a significant role in the development of urban anthropology.
 In 2009, Aidan Southall died.
 He was married to Betty Stogdon (1945-1966), Isis Ragheb (1966-1973) and Christine Obbo who survived him together with his children with Betty: daughter Lucinda; and son Mark and his wife Madeline with their children Christopher, Catherine and Andrew.

 Early life and education

 Southall, the son of a Church of England parson, was born in Warwickshire, England.
 Having been born into an impoverished family, Southall was unable to attend boarding school with his friends.
 He attended a preparatory school, The Perse School in Cambridge, England, at the age of 8 years old.
-At the age of 11, Southall began his secondary education and eventually worked his way up to Cambridge University where he initially studied Classics.
+At the age of 11, Southall began his secondary education and eventually worked his way up to Cambridge University where he initially studied classics.
 During his last year at Cambridge, at the age of 18, Southall had the opportunity to travel to Jamaica—his first exotic experience.
 Shortly after this, Southall switched over to anthropology after having been persuaded by one of his professors.
 At Cambridge University, he gained his bachelor's degree in social and cultural anthropology.
 After graduating in 1942, Southall followed his colleagues to Uganda with the interest of pursuing social anthropology as a career.
 He eventually attended the University of London where he gained his PhD.